 Your Next Step: Partner with Skyline

-The old playbook doesn’t work here.
-Web3 is about collaboration, transparency, and shared value.
-Brands that copy Web2 tactics will waste money and lose trust.
+One thing is for sure: the old marketing playbook won’t work in Web3.
+Brands that do exactly what they did in Web2 will waste money and lose trust.
 Brands that learn to listen, engage communities, and reward participation will earn loyalty that no billboard or paid ad could ever buy.

 And we know that making a shift from Web2 to Web3 marketing won’t come easy.
 For one, talking to the community will look different from building it with them.